Connect to VM

 - with the SSH command line interface (CLI) through a terminal window;

-1. Connecting to the web interface of a VM
+1. Connecting to a VM with a web interface

 Simply click on the HTTPS link to be redirected to the web portal provided by your VM.
 In the case you are requested to provide the username and password, or the access token, they are provided through the parameters field Params in the Access column.
 These security parameters are unique for your VM and only known to you (and of course to the administrators of your group and of the cloud site for operationnal reasons).

-Configuring your SSH parameters in the Biosphere portal
+Configuring your SSH parameters in your Biosphere profile

 First, you need to configure your SSH parameters before creating a VM with SSH access.
 Indeed your SSH PubKey will be imported in your VM at its creation, and cannot be modified afterwards.